HACC2016/teamkipa/doc/requirements/usecase-staff-authorize-visitor.md

 # Use Case: Staff: Authorize visitor

-When a visitor has submitted documentation to become authorized and it has been successfully processed, an OCCC staff person logs into Kipa using their administrative password.
+When a visitor has submitted documentation to become authorized and it has been successfully processed, an OCCC staff person logs into Kipa using their administrative password to tell the system about the newly authorized visitor.

 The home page provides menubar with a list of actions.
 One is "Authorize new visitor".
 They select this item.